JeffSackmann/tennis_atp/README.md

 I've added tour-level doubles back to 2000.
 Filenames follow the convention atp_matches_doubles_yyyy.csv.
 I may eventually be able to add tour-level doubles from before 2000, as well as lower-level doubles for some years.
 Most of the columns are the same, though in a different order.

+Doubles updates are temporarily suspended as of late 2020.

+# Contributing

+If you find a bug, please file an issue, and be as specific as possible.

+Feel free to correct bugs or fill in missing data via pull requests, but be aware that I will not merge PRs.
+But if that's the most convenient way for you to submit improvements to the data, that's fine; I can work with that.

+If you'd like to contribute to the project, I post "help wanted" [issues](https://github.com/JeffSackmann/tennis_atp/issues), starting with a plea to fill in biographical data such as date of birth.

+Also, I encourage everyone to pitch in to the [Match Charting Project](https://github.com/JeffSackmann/tennis_MatchChartingProject) by charting pro matches.
+It's not a direct contribution to this repo, but it is a great way to improve the existing state of tennis data.

 # Attention

 Please read, understand, and abide by the license below.
 It seems like a reasonable thing to ask, given the hundreds of hours I've put into amassing and maintaining this dataset.
 Unfortunately, a few bad apples have violated the license, and when people do that, it makes me considerably less motivated to continue updating.